Opportunities

 IMPORTANT: Please remember that applicants must be the copyright holder of the proposed project.

-The following is a list of materials that are required for your application submission.
 Please be sure to read through this list carefully as it is your responsibility to make sure you submit the following required materials, failure to do so will result in disqualification.

 APPLICATION MATERIALS

 The following is a list of materials you'll need to upload to our online application portal.
-We suggest reviewing the application form and preparing materials well in advance of the deadline.

 Your applications will be carefully reviewed by our Independent Review Panel, which is time intensive.
-For this reason, we ask that you heed the page limitations when specified.
+For this reason, we ask that you heed the word and page limitations when specified.
 We can’t guarantee that any additional pages beyond the listed maximum amount will be read.

 Items with an asterisk (*) are requred for all applicants.